kinerik/pyrogram/README.rst

 -   📦 **Easy to use**: You can easily install Pyrogram using pip and start building your app right away.
 -   🚀 **High-level**: The low-level details of MTProto are abstracted and automatically handled.
 -   ⚡️ **Fast**: Crypto parts are boosted up by TgCrypto_, a high-performance library written in pure C.
--   ⏱ **Fully asynchronous**: Pyrogram delivers extra performance while using one OS-level thread only.
+-   ⏱ **Asynchronous**: Pyrogram delivers extra performance while using one OS-level thread only.
 -   🔄 **Updated** to the latest Telegram API version, currently Layer 79 running on MTProto 2.0.
 -   📖 **Documented**: Pyrogram API methods are documented and resemble the Telegram Bot API.
 -   💯 **Full API**, allowing to execute any advanced action an official client is able to do, and more.